marcostoll/FF-DataStructures/readme.md

 ## Records

 A record is by definition a construct holding a flat list of data each identified by a unique string key.
-The **FF** approach regards the data elements as the record's *fields* and their identifiers a the *key*.
-The implementation provides method to add/remove/manipulate single fields by using its key or a bunch if fields.
-You ma `clear()` a record or check if it `isEmpty()`.
+The **FF** approach regards the data elements as the record's *fields*, and their identifiers as the *key*.
+The implementation provides method to add/remove/manipulate single fields by using its key, or a bunch if fields.
+You may `clear()` a record or check if it `isEmpty()`.

 THe `Record` implements the `IteratorAggregate` interface.
 So you may just iterate over its keys and fields.

     use FF\DataStructures\Record;

     $myRecord = new Record([
         'foo' => 'bar',
         'my_field' => 42